aManNamedTed/go-api/README.md

 # Go API for Projects
-REST API written in Go that displays all of my projects as a JSON object to curious callers.
+REST API written in Go that displays my personal projects as a JSON object to curious callers.

 # Usage